-In October, some in the mainstream media reported that John Eastman was the “architect of the coup.”
+In October of 2021, some in the mainstream media reported that John Eastman was the “architect of the coup.”
 While this sold a lot of newspapers, this was false because 1) there was no coup, and 2) Dr. Eastman’s advice was legal and did not in any way incite a coup.

 On November 8, 2021, the Democrat-led January 6 Committee issued a subpoena to Dr. John Eastman to testify about his role in the January 6 riot at the Capitol.